 "That's how it is.
 Living this close to humans, you always have to be ready.
 You have to learn to guard against your thirst every second, because there's no telling when a human is going to pop into your path and take you by surprise."

-Bella nodded and looked back down at the shredded fabric in her hands.
+Bella looked back down at the shredded fabric in her hands.
 "I'm sorry about your new scarf," she mumbled to Alice.

 "All right, let's try again," Jasper said.
 "Close your eyes, Isabella.
 Alice?"

 Bella closed her eyes, tensing for the assault.